AndreasAlbert/iacmail/README.md

 ## Adding attachments

 ### Same attachment for every recipient
-You can attach files by specifying `--attachments` on the commandline, e.g."
+You can attach files by specifying `--attachments` on the commandline, e.g.:
 ```
 iacmail ... --attachments /path/to/the/attachment.whatever
 ```